code34gle/openballot/readme.md

 The procedures for an Election rely on the Legal statutes outlined by the constitution and the legislators.

 1. All Software must be installed fresh on the **Local Clients** one month prior to an election.
-The version of the software being installed must record the **code hash** before **AND AFTER** the election to prove that the machines were not tampered with.

-1. All Election Machines must be connected the day before the election using a Private VPN **AND MUST MAINTAIN THEIR CONNECTION** throughout the election.
+1. All Election Machines must be connected the day before the election **AND MAINTAIN THEIR CONNECTION** throughout the election.
 Any machine that loses its connection cannot be reconnected.

 1. The day before the election, the **Vote Servers** must be turned on and connected to the **Registration Server**.
 They will go active on a specific time.

-1. The Registration Server and the Voting Server must be programmed to refuse connections from each other until **AFTER** the allowed voting period has passed.

-1. When polling is closed, the **Tabulation Process** begins.
-This allows for a connection between the **Registration Server** and the **Voting Server** for a single process - the tabulation.
-If the process is interrupted in any way, then the results table will be dropped and reset for another run.

-During this time, the vote is matched to each vother record, the ballot is decrypted using the voter's key and the ballot results counted.

-1. The final results are copied to a local file that can be served via https: to reporting agencies, news outlets, observers, etc.

-1. The tabulation database is then dumped to a file that is to be backed-up and archived for a period defined by legal statute.
+1.